 Directory used for storing media resources such as audio files for screen reader support.
-Refer to the UEFI Audio Properties section for details.
+See the UEFI Audio Properties section for more details.
 This directory also contains image files for graphical user interface.
-Refer to the OpenCanopy section for details.
+See the OpenCanopy section for more details.